goreliks/cc_play_2/README.md

 * Verify you have configured aws cli tool on your machine
 * Clone the repo and enter the project folder ```cd cc_play_2/```
 * Execute ```./setup.sh``` for deployment

+## Document about Failure Modes and Effective Strategies for Resolution
+* failure-modes.pdf